 Enable Full Disk Access for MacOS Applications (Including CrashPlan)

-Some apps like Crashplan/Code42, Sophos, VM Fusion, and Spirion are not functioning properly after upgrading to macOS 10.14 Mojave or macOS 10.15 Catalina.
+Some apps like Crashplan, Sophos Central, VMware Fusion, and Spirion are not functioning properly after installing them on macOS.

 Certain applications need access to the whole disk in order to function properly.
 This will require explicitly allowing the applications to access the full disk.